 The implication that PAF plays a central role in the induction of tissue injury is attributed to a spectrum of biological activities that may manifest all of the cardinal signs of acute inflammation.8,10-12 PAF is produced by a variety of inflammatory cells including platelets and neutrophils.
 It is also produced by endothelial cells, which supports its importance as a key regulator of the microvasculature, and more importantly, its disruption under pathophysiologic circumstances.
-Specific biological activities of PAF that are germane to its role in hyperacute rejection include: platelet and neutrophil release and aggregation, release of thromboxane $A_2$ and other eicosanoids, increase in hematocrit, systemic hypotension, and generation of oxygen-free radicals.
+Specific biological activities of PAF that are germane to its role in hyperacute rejection include: platelet and neutrophil release and aggregation, release of thromboxane A2 and other eicosanoids, increase of vascular permeability, vasoconstriction, increase in hematocrit, systemic hypotension, and generation of oxygen-free radicals.